prathibacvr/egg-timer-tkinter/README.md

 Copy
 Edit
 python egg_timer.py

+---

 🎮 How to Use the App
-Click Start on the welcome screen.
+-Click Start on the welcome screen.

-Select the egg type you want to cook by clicking on its image.
+-Select the egg type you want to cook by clicking on its image.

-View the egg details and cooking time on the next screen.
+-View the egg details and cooking time on the next screen.

-Click Start Timer to begin the countdown.
+-Click Start Timer to begin the countdown.

-When the timer reaches zero, enjoy the beep alert and a “Your egg is ready!” message.
+-When the timer reaches zero, enjoy the beep alert and a “Your egg is ready!” message.

-Use Back to Home buttons to navigate between screens.
+-Use Back to Home buttons to navigate between screens.

+---

 ⚠️ Notes
-The beep sound works only on Windows (uses winsound module).
+-The beep sound works only on Windows (uses winsound module).

-On other platforms, the beep may not sound but the timer will function normally.
+-On other platforms, the beep may not sound but the timer will function normally.

-Images must be present for the app to load them correctly.
+-Images must be present for the app to load them correctly.

+---

 📄 License
 This project is open source and free to use.
 Feel free to modify and share!

+---

 Enjoy perfectly timed eggs every time! 🥚⏲️

+---